pacha/spekulatio-old/README.md

 both `bar.rst` and `baz.rst` will be rendered with the `special-layout.html` template.

-The name or the type of underscore files don't matter for Spekulatio.
+The name or the type of underscore files doesn't really matter for the process.
 It is only the underscore that triggers them being treated in a special manner.
 You can use any of the content types (`.rst`, `.json` or `.yaml`) to define them, and you can call them `_values.xxx` or use any other name that makes sense in the context of the project.
 You can even use several of them in the same folder too.
+(If you have several underscore files in the same directory they will be processed in alphabetical order).

 The values provided by a underscore content file have less priority than the ones that are provided in the files themselves.
 That means that if `baz.rst`